-It’s obvious that there is a lot of celebrating, often with alcohol consumption taking place on the Las Vegas Strip.
+It’s obvious that there is a lot of celebrating, often with alcohol consumption taking place on The Strip.
 This leads to sexual assault reports twice the national average.
 People who lost money may look for crimes of opportunity.
 With so many exotic cars and valet parking, car theft is twice the national average.
 There were 84 murders in Las Vegas in 2019.

 What are the Safest Neighborhoods to Live in?

-Besides the safest area of Las Vegas, you may want to investigate the safest neighborhoods in Las Vegas.
+Please investigate – we can not do this task for you.
 In 30 years, we have lived in Summerlin North and Summerlin South, Northwest Las Vegas, and Henderson.
 Crime has never been a problem for us.
-Having moved from Los Angeles after the LA Riots, Las Vegas was a welcome change of life.
+Having moved from Los Angeles after the LA Riots, the Las Vegas Valley was and still is, a welcome change of life.

 We feel extremely safe walking anywhere for miles around when we leave home.
-Residential neighborhoods and shopping centers where we have lived have always been well maintained and secure.
+Residential neighborhoods and shopping centers where we have lived are well maintained and secure.
 We also don’t venture into higher crime areas at 3 AM.
-There are no “gangs” at most local parks.
+There are no “gangs” at most local parks in the valley.
 In general, people smile and are friendly.